Thomas Eakins: Portraits

 The portrait of Miss Amelia Van Buren (c.
 1890), a friend and former pupil, suggests the melancholy of a complex personality, and has been called "the finest of all American portraits".
 Even Susan Macdowell Eakins, a strong painter and former student who married Eakins in 1884, was not sentimentalized: despite its richness of color, The Artist's Wife and His Setter Dog (c.
 1884–1889) is a penetratingly candid portrait.

 Some of his most vivid portraits resulted from a late series done for the Catholic clergy, which included paintings of a cardinal, archbishops, bishops, and monsignors.
 As usual, most of the sitters were engaged at Eakins' request, and were given the portraits when Eakins had completed them.
-In portraits of His Eminence Sebastiano Cardinal Martinelli (1902), Archbishop William Henry Elder (1903), and Monsignor James P. Turner (c.
-1906), Eakins took advantage of the brilliant vestments of the offices to animate the compositions in a way not possible in his other male portraits.
+In portraits of His Eminence Sebastiano Cardinal Martinelli (1902; image link), Archbishop William Henry Elder (1903), and Monsignor James P. Turner (c.
+1906; image link), Eakins took advantage of the brilliant vestments of the offices to animate the compositions in a way not possible in his other male portraits.

 Deeply affected by his dismissal from the academy, Eakins focused his later career on portraiture, such as his 1905 Portrait of Professor William S. Forbes.
 His steadfast insistence on his own vision of realism, in addition to his notoriety from his school scandals, combined to hurt his income in later years.
 Even as he approached these portraits with the skill of a highly trained anatomist, what is most noteworthy is the intense psychological presence of his sitters.
 However, it was precisely for this reason that his portraits were often rejected by the sitters or their families.
 As a result, Eakins came to rely on his friends and family members to model for portraits.
 His portrait of Walt Whitman (1887–1888) was the poet's favorite.